CAR: Cross-Vehicle Kinodynamics Adaptation via Mobility Representation: Related Work

 \subsection{Rapid Adaptation and Knowledge Transfer}

 Few-shot adaptation aims to rapidly generalize a learned model to new tasks or domains using minimal data.
 Foundational approaches, such as Model-Agnostic Meta-Learning (MAML)~\cite{finn2017model} and its first-order extensions~\cite{nichol2018first, fallah2020convergence, nagabandi2019learning}, achieve this by optimizing parameter initializations that can be efficiently fine-tuned with only a few gradient updates.
+In robotics, AnyCar~\cite{xiao2025anycar} tackles a similar adaptation problem by learning a universal dynamics model that generalizes across multiple vehicle platforms.
 However, they are usually incapable of knowing when adaptation is not possible due to immitigable differences of a new task.
 Furthermore, despite their applicability to a wide range of tasks, these purely data-driven methods do not leverage problem-specific knowledge, e.g., vehicle configurations, to efficiently facilitate adaptation.
 In extremely data-scarce scenarios where even few-shot fine-tuning is not possible, such adaptation efficiency is paramount.
 One avenue toward adaptation efficiency is to only identify and leverage prior knowledge closely relevant to a new task, while effectively mitigating its difference with existing ones.

 Therefore, \our moves beyond the limitations of few-shot adaptation by explicitly leveraging kinodynamics-specific vehicle configurations and trajectories to identify the most relevant mobility neighbors within a structured latent space, excluding irrelevant vehicles to prevent unnecessary and detrimental adaptation.
 By combining weighted dataset aggregation and loss optimization with gradient updates regulated by extremely scarce new vehicle data, our framework enables rapid kinodynamics adaptation to new vehicle configurations using only one minute of new trajectory data.